abalmus/validator/README.md

 One more powerful and useful mechanism is `dependsOn` rules wrapper.
 This wrapper allows to apply validation rules depends on other values.

-The example phone pattern for Germany is different than in the United States.
+For example phone pattern for Germany is different than in the United States.

 ```javascript
     const constrains = {